 - At the same time, we want to keep our culture and identity.
 We do not want to become a big law firm; we believe deeply in strong, long-term relationships with our clients, in being their China counsel, in supporting their business with pragmatic solutions, and in providing service excellence.

-We take this opportunity to thank our team for their contributions to R&P’s development over the past decade.
+I take this opportunity to thank our team for their contributions to R&P’s development over the past decade.
 You made it happen.

 We are also ever grateful to all our loyal clients and business partners for teaching us about their business and trusting us with their problems.
 Thank you!